nastazya/Movies-analytics/Blogpost-Story-1.md

 ![Dotted_plot](https://user-images.githubusercontent.com/46948881/57207866-3a96fb80-6f9e-11e9-8cc1-421999a8560a.jpg)
 ### Solution and next steps
--  In here we see that through the years the genres kept the leading positions in popularity and brought higher revenues despite low correlation.
-Importance of studying the problem in different perspectives ( various time periods, feature combinations, etc.).
+- Importance of studying the problem in different perspectives ( various time periods, feature combinations, etc.).

-In order to maximize the revenues, a genre popularity prediction should be considered during the planning of budgeting and the number of movies in each genre.
+In order to maximize the revenues, a genre popularity prediction should be considered during the budget and movies volume distribution.